-We’re ready to open a new front door for our families, friends, and especially neighbors.
-Today, we’re launching signups for Neighborhood Church, a way for us to gather in small groups to connect, converse, and neighbor.
+We’ve (re)opened a door our families, friends, and especially neighbors.
+We’re running another round and today we’re launching signups for Neighborhood Church, a way for us to gather in small groups to connect, converse, and neighbor.
 Sign up below!
 Here are some questions you may be asking (these FAQ’s have been updated):

 What is Neighborhood Church?

 Gatherings of 15 people or less in peoples’ driveways or backyards, or on Zoom.

 It will be 30-45 minutes of time for connection, support, and prayer for one another and for the neighborhood.

 How often will we meet?
 How many times?

 Each Neighborhood church group will meet 6 times, beginning on the date on the signup form (see below).
 Some groups will meet weekly, some will meet every other week.